 Red lentils: Because you can’t have red lentil dahl without red lentils!
 Red lentils are very different than other types of lentils, you cannot use black or brown lentils here as they cook very differently.

-Canned Coconut milk: To make the dahl creamy.
+Canned Coconut milk: This is key to make the dahl creamy.
 I don’t recommend subbing for regular non-dairy milk, but you can use light coconut milk from a can if you want to decrease the fat content a bit.

 Red bell pepper: For a little crunch.
 Feel free to sub yellow or orange if that’s what you have on hand.
 You can omit this as well if you’re running low on fresh produce!